 Echinacea are already quite a long-blooming plant starting in midsummer and going all the way into the mid fall in my Zone 7 garden.
 If you’re lucky enough to have a large space with a collection of plants, you can really extend the bloom time by cutting back some of the plants in midsummer.

 Cutting back the plants delays blooming so you can either cut back all your plants for a late summer and fall display, or only cut back some of the plants and stagger the bloom times for an even longer season.
-This is where the Fiskars PowerGear2® Pruner comes in quite handy.
-The power gear action makes it easy to cut back even the thickest of stems with very little effort.
+Fiskars makes some wonderful pruners that come in handy and cut through the thick stems with very little effort.

 Here are a few new varieties to look out for in garden centers next year.
 I was able to see these in person this year through tours and garden trials and I really love how they have performed.